-NASS have advice and guidance for people living with axial SpA (AS) – Updated 29/07/20
+NASS have advice and guidance on COVID-19 for people living with axial SpA (AS)

-Since the start of the COVID19 / Coronavirus pandemic NASS have carefully monitored the situation for people living with axial SpA (AS).
+Since the start of the COVID19 pandemic NASS has carefully monitored the situation for people living with axial SpA (AS).
 This page includes the answers to your most frequently asked questions.
 If you have a question which we haven’t covered below please contact the NASS Helpline on 0208 741 1515 between 10:00 and 16:00 Monday to Friday.
-You can also email email@example.com,uk.
+You can also email firstname.lastname@example.org.

 Am I at more risk from COVID19 because I have axial SpA (AS)?